On Typesetting Engines: A Programmer's Perspective

 Pagination

 Needless to say, react-pdf supports pagination because it is a library to generate PDF.
-It also provides options (opens in a new tab) to specify page sizes, dpi, styles, etc.
+It also provides options to specify page sizes, DPI, styles, etc.

 Instant Preview